Onemind-Services-LLC/naf/60 Multi-Vendor Network Automation/exercise/exercise1.md

 # Multi-Vendor Network Automation: Configuring VLAN on different vendor switches

 # Lab topology
-Please find below lab topology used for this lab demonstration.
+* Below is the lab topology used for this configuration demonstration.

 ![alt text](image.png)

 ### Problem Statement:
-* Configure VLAN on different vendor devices
+* Configure VLANs on devices from different vendors.

 ### Solution:
-* Writing python script to configure vlan and vlan description which is given as input by user.
+* Develop a Python script to configure VLANs and their descriptions on devices from various vendors.

+* The script should prompt the user to input the VLAN number and its description.

+* Upon receiving the input, it should establish SSH connections to the respective devices and apply the configurations accordingly.

+* The goal is to automate the VLAN configuration process across heterogeneous network infrastructure.

 ### Lab guide:
-Steps:
+Follow these steps to set up the lab environment:

-1. Create new file with name devices.py and below code.
+1. Create a new file named devices.py and add the following code:

 ```inventory
 # Define Arista device details